TomLin19/YuFeng_Lin_Yang_Shengrong-Musicmixer/README.md

 Due 16 July,2019: Checkpoint 2

-Updated the music
+Updated the music,
-created a music-mixer background
+created a music-mixer background,
-Drag and drop the 6 icons to the background
+Drag and drop the 6 icons to the background,
+Design finished,
+start coding,